nati-natnael/MyRetail/README.md

     dotnet test tests/MyRetail.AcceptanceTest/MyRetail.AcceptanceTest.csproj
     ```

 ## Run Tests Locally
-MyRetail is cover by unit and acceptance tests.
+MyRetail app is covered by unit and acceptance tests.

 *NOTE - MyRetail acceptance tests use hosted version of the app.*